 Keynote speaker Todd Haymore, Virginia’s former secretary of commerce and trade and secretary of agriculture, called Zhang “a model of the work that goes on with GENEDGE and the successes that come out of it.”

-Zhang’s relationship with GENEDGE began in 2006 when he was working at the Institute for Advanced Learning and Research in Danville as a research scientist.
-He worked on a project in Martinsville with Applied Felts Inc. After starting his own company, Zynnovation, Zhang signed up as a third-party service provider of GENEDGE.
-Once Zynnovation established a wet chemistry lab.
+Zhang’s relationship with GENEDGE began in 2006, when he was working in the Institute for Advanced Learning and Research in Danville as a research scientist.
+He worked on a project in Martinsville with Applied Felts Inc. After starting his own company, Zynnovation, Zhang signed up as a third-party service provider of GENEDGE once Zynnovation established a wet-chemistry lab.
 Without interfering with its core business, Zynnovation has provided technical services to several other manufacturers in Virginia with its expertise in polymer chemistry and polymer engineering.

 The couple came up with the idea after the birth of their daughter Virginia, who was named for the state in which he and his family have enjoyed so much success, thanks to hard work and a determined entrepreneurial spirit.